 Mary Hardin-Baylor Men's Basketball Camps

-Ken DeWeese just completed his 17th season as the Men's Basketball coach at the University of Mary Hardin Baylor.
-DeWeese led the Cru to a 27-6 overall record and a 17-2 mark in ASC West Division play last season.
-UMHB advanced to the NCAA Division III National Championships for the sixth time in the last seven seasons and became the first American Southwest Conference program to advance to the NCAA Division III National Championship Game.
-The Cru set a new school single season record for victories and the team's final ranking of #2 in the country also represented a new high-water mark for the program.
+Ken DeWeese just completed his 20th season as the Men's Basketball coach at the University of Mary Hardin Baylor.
+UMHB has advanced to the NCAA Division III National Championships six times in the last 12 seasons and became the first American Southwest Conference program to advance to the NCAA Division III National Championship Game in 2013 under DeWeese's direction.
+The Cru set a new school single season record for victories and the team's final ranking of #2 in the country also represented a new high-water mark for the program that year.
 DeWeese was named National Coach of the Year by D3hoops.com, DIII News and CaptainU.

 DeWeese has guided the UMHB men to a pair of ASC Championships (2008, 2010) and six NCAA Division III National Championship appearances.
 The Cru also advanced to the NCAA Division III "Sweet 16" for the first time in program history during the 2010-11 season.
-DeWeese is 287-125 overall at UMHB and he has guided the Cru to postseason berths in 14 of his 15 years in Belton.
+DeWeese is 364-178 overall at UMHB and he has guided the Cru to postseason berths in 19 of his 20 years in Belton.
 Coach DeWeese reached a pair of coaching milestones in 2006-07 as he won his 100th game at UMHB and also topped 500 career head coaching wins as a collegiate head coach.
-He passed Richard Herbst to become UMHB's all-time leader on the career coaching victories list that season and is now the only head coach in the history of UMHB men's basketball to top 200 career wins at the school.
+He passed Richard Herbst to become UMHB's all-time leader on the career coaching victories list that season and is now the only head coach in the history of UMHB men's basketball to top 300 career wins at the school.
+He also went over 700 combined collegiate head coaching victories during the 2013-14 campaign.
 DeWeese was voted ASC West Division Coach of the Year in 2007, 2008, 2009, 2010, 2012 and 2013.

 DeWeese, who left MCC to become an assistant at Georgia State University in 1996, is only the third men's basketball coach in UMHB's history.
 Before leaving for Georgia State, he compiled an impressive 404-105 record in 16 years as MCC's head basketball coach from 1980-1996.
 During this time his team won 11 conference championships and he was named North Texas Junior College Conference Coach of the Year 11 times.
 In the 16 years that DeWeese was at MCC, they qualified for the playoffs 15 times.
 In 1992 and 1994, DeWeese was named the Texas Association of Basketball Coaches Junior College Coach of the Year.